CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: Bhat's example; a ``multi-example''

 \subsection{Kraus decomposition and dilation}

 Kraus decompositions do not behave nicely under composition.
 In the continuous time case, this makes them rather useless.
 (The deeper reason is that the multiplicity spaces $\eH_t$ for each $T_t$ are closely related to the associated Arveson system, and that except in the one-dimensional case, the ONBs of $\eH_t$ that determine the Kraus decompositions, cannot be chosen compatible with the structure of the Arveson system.)
 At least in the discrete case, where all semigroups are generated by a single map, we can say a bit more.
+(Although, paralleling Section \ref{EXwnsSEC}, we could also discuss the non-strong case, we limit ourselves to the strong case, which we really need.)

 Let $(\sB(H),\bfam{\theta^n}_{n\in\N_0},p)$ be a strong dilation of the semigroup $\bfam{T^n}_{n\in\N_0}$ on $\sB(G)=p\sB(H)p$, where $G:=pH$ and $T:=p\theta(p\bullet p)p$.
 Let $w_i$ be a Kraus decomposition for $\theta$, so that $w_iw_j^*=\id_H\delta_{i,j}$.
 By Observation \ref{semgenob}, the triple $(\sB(H),\bfam{\theta^n}_{n\in\N_0},p)$ is a strong dilation if and only if \beqn{ \sum_i pw_i^*papw_ip ~=~ T(pap) ~=~ p\theta(a)p ~=~ \sum_i pw_i^*aw_ip }\eeqn for all $a\in\sB(H)$.
 It follows that $0=p\theta(\id_H-p)p=\sum_i((\id_H-p)w_ip)^*((\id_H-p)w_ip)$, so, necessarily $w_ip=pw_ip$.
 (Compare this with Proposition \ref{strsolprop}.)
 Clearly, the $c_i:=w_ip$ form a Kraus decomposition for $T$.